 In Venice we experienced a vaporetto ride up the Grand Canal, a traghetto crossing, sitting in a piazza, eating seafood risotto alongside a canal, wandering through all the sestierre, enjoying the views and people watching.
 St. Mark’s Basilica, the Doges Palace Secret Itinerary Tour, and the Frari church were the only things on the “must-see” list.
 We never made it over to Murano, Burano or the Lido.

-Some visitors say Venice is too touristy, too expensive, or smelly – not to me.
-Our 3 nights at Al Campaniel B&B in San Polo was 96 euros a night.
+Some visitors say Venice is too touristy, too expensive, or smelly.
+Not to me!
+Our 3 nights at Al Campaniel B&B in San Polo was only 96 euros a night.
 Venice is perfect for rambling which doesn’t cost a thing!

 We can’t get enough of Venice!